dotneet/aica/README.md

 # execute AI agent with a instruction file
 aica agent -f instruction.txt

+# conversation mode.
+You can interact with AI agent by typing your prompt.
+aica agent
 ```

 This command executes a task using an AI agent.
 The agent automatically determines and executes the necessary actions based on the given prompt.